njonsson/structured_io/README.md

 ## Usage

-Here’s a contrived example that shows how to write to and read structured data using the `StructuredIO.write` and `.read_*` functions.
+Here’s a contrived example that shows how to write and read structured data using the `StructuredIO.write` and `.read_*` functions.
 This example depicts Unicode data, but binary data of any kind can be written and read, too.
 See [the API reference][HexDocs-project-API-reference] for detailed examples.